One person critical after stabbing near Countdown in Mt Wellington, Auckland

 A person is in a critical condition in hospital after a stabbing outside a Countdown supermarket in the Auckland suburb of Mt Wellington.

-There are unconfirmed reports a homeless person was stabbed in the eye by another homeless person.
+Witnesses have reportedly said the homeless person was stabbed in the eye by another homeless person.

-A police spokeswoman said they were called at 8.04am to the stabbing outside an address on Penrose Road.
+A police spokeswoman said they were called at 8.04am to the stabbing outside an address on Penrose Rd.

 "The victim is in a stable condition in hospital," the police spokeswoman said.

-"Police will conduct a scene examination and enquiries are ongoing to locate the offender.
+"Police will conduct a scene examination and inquiries are ongoing to locate the offender.

-"Initial enquiries indicate this was an isolated incident."
+"Initial inquiries indicate this was an isolated incident."

-The area outside the Countdown is cordoned off by police officers.
+An area outside the Countdown is cordoned off by police officers, but the supermarket is still open and accessible from the other side of the entrance.

+A Countdown manager said staff members had gone to help the injured person, and he believed one had accompanied the victim in the ambulance to hospital.

 A St John spokeswoman said they had sent two ambulances to the emergency at 8am.